Plug-in Hybrid Economy Calculator

-Most electric and hybrid cars allow you to save considerable sums on fuel but require a large initial investment.
-It is difficult to decide at the first glance whether a hybrid is more cost-efficient.
+So what's the plug-in hybrid economy calculator all about?
+Most electric and hybrid cars allow you to save considerable sums on fuel but require a significant initial investment.
+It isn't easy to decide at first glance whether a hybrid is more cost-efficient.
 We created this handy calculator to give you a comprehensive overview of the economy of plug-in hybrids.
-You will be able to calculate the real-life MPG of such a car and compare the energy expenses of plug-in hybrids and regular cars.
+You will be able to calculate the real-life MPG of such a car and compare the energy expenses of plug-in hybrids and regular vehicles.

-The main difficulty in determining the PHEV cost-effectiveness is that it is largely dependent on your driving style.
+The main difficulty in determining the PHEV's cost-effectiveness is that it is mainly dependent on your driving style.
 The purchase of such a vehicle is justified if you make a lot of short trips.
-Once you deplete the battery and switch to gasoline, though, it is only as good as a regular car.
+However, once you deplete the battery and switch to gasoline, it is only as good as a regular car.

 To calculate the MPG of your PHEV, determine how many trips you make within and beyond the battery-only (EV) range.
-For example, if your only trips during the month are for commuting — let's say, 15 miles on every workday — then you can assess your monthly mileage as 20 * 15 miles.
-Estimate how many long-distance trips you make each month, too; for instance, you can make a 400-miles journey twice a month to visit your parents.
+For example, if your only trips during the month are for commuting — let's say, 15 miles on every workday — then you can assess your monthly mileage as 20 × 15 miles.
+Estimate how many long-distance trips you make each month, too; for instance, you make a 400-mile journey twice a month to visit your parents.

 What are the plug-in hybrids?

 Plug-in hybrid electric vehicles (PHEV) are cars that use two propulsion methods.
-The first is an internal combustion engine, fueled with gasoline, just like in traditional cars.
+The first is an internal combustion engine fueled with gasoline, just like in traditional vehicles.
 The second is an electric motor with a rechargeable battery.

-Unlike regular hybrid vehicles (HEV), plug-in hybrids operate primarily on the electric motor.
-They are able to use only the battery without drawing any energy from the combustion engine.
-Once the battery reaches a certain low state of charge, the car switches to gasoline as the main propulsion method.
-On short distances, the PHEV will not use the gasoline at all – it is used only to extend the battery-only (EV) range of the car.
+Unlike regular hybrid vehicles (HEV), plug-in hybrids operate primarily on an electric motor.
+They can use only the battery without drawing any energy from the combustion engine.
+Once the battery reaches a specific low state of charge, the car switches to gasoline as the primary propulsion method.
+On short distances, the PHEV will not use gasoline at all – it is used only to extend the battery-only (EV) range of the car.

-The further difference between plug-in hybrids and traditional hybrids is that the battery in PHEV can be recharged from the grid.
-Most producers provide a possibility to charge the car from a standard plug socket.
+The other difference between plug-in hybrids and traditional hybrids is that you can recharge the battery in a PHEV from the grid.
+Most producers provide the possibility to charge the car from a standard plug socket.
 You can also use dedicated charging stations.
-The batteries of HEV are typically recharged on board, for example during regenerative breaking, when kinetic energy is recaptured.
+The batteries of HEV are typically recharged on board, for example, during regenerative braking, when kinetic energy is recaptured.

 Estimating the fuel costs of a regular car is not a difficult task.
-All you have to do is to find its MPG (miles per gallon) value in the specifications, determine your monthly mileage, and perform a simple division to obtain the cost of fuel per month.
+All you have to do is find its MPG (miles per gallon) value in the specifications, determine your monthly mileage, and perform a simple division to obtain the fuel cost per month.

 The calculations become more daunting when you are trying to find the energy costs of a PHEV.
-As it switches between two propulsion methods, you have to estimate the mileage within and beyond the EV (battery-only) range separately.
-Only then you can find the real-life MPG of the plug-in hybrid that will correspond to your driving style.
+As it switches between two propulsion methods, you have to separately estimate the mileage within and beyond the EV (battery-only) range.
+Only then can you find the real-life MPG of the plug-in hybrid that will correspond to your driving style.

-Intuitively, the plug-in hybrids are the best solution for drivers who primarily operate on short distances.
-They are able to charge their car's battery frequently and spend months without burning fuel.
+Intuitively, plug-in hybrids are the best solution for drivers who primarily operate on short distances.
+People can charge their car's battery frequently and spend months without burning fuel or without worrying about how much gas to use.
 On the other hand, a driver who often makes long trips will quickly discover that the real-life MPG of his plug-in hybrid does not differ much from the MPG of a car not equipped with an electric motor.

 Plug-in hybrid car models

-Begin your analysis with choosing a plug-in hybrid from a range of available models.
-Our calculator allows you to choose one of the models listed in the table below.
-All data comes from fueleconomy.gov and from their 2017 Fuel Economy Guide.
+Begin your analysis by choosing a plug-in hybrid from a range of available models.
+Our PHEV calculator allows you to select one of the models listed in the table below.
+All data comes from fueleconomy.gov and their.
 You may provide your own values if your vehicle is not on the list.

 Calculating the real-life MPG

 The next step in calculating the MPG of your plug-in hybrid is to analyze your driving habits.
 Divide all the car trips you make during a month into ones that do and do not exceed the car's EV range.
-You need to provide our calculator with the average distance of a trip and the number of trips per month for each of these categories.
+You need to provide our calculator with the average distance of a trip and the number of trips per month for each category.

-The fuel efficiency of PHEV car is calculated with the use of miles per gallon gasoline equivalent (MPGe).
-According to the Environmental Protection Agency, one gallon of gasoline corresponds to 33.7 kWh of electric energy.
-Thus, your real-life MPG is calculated with to the following formula:
+The fuel efficiency of a PHEV car is calculated using miles per gallon gasoline equivalent (MPGe).
+According to the, one gallon of gasoline corresponds to 33.7 kWh of electric energy.
+Thus, your real-life MPG is calculated with the following formula:

-- MPGe stands for the equivalent fuel efficiency of the PHEV (miles per gallon),
+- — Equivalent fuel efficiency of the PHEV (miles per gallon);

-- EE is the energy efficiency of the battery in kWh per 100 miles,
+- — Energy efficiency of the battery in kWh per 100 miles; and

-- MPG is the fuel efficiency of the PHEV operating on gasoline only.
+- — Fuel efficiency of the PHEV operating on gasoline only.

 Costs of use

-When choosing the price of electricity, double-check whether you can use a tariff with a variable price per kWh depending on the time of the day (tiered electricity pricing).
-If so, you can open the advanced mode to type in two different electricity prices.
+When choosing the price of electricity, double-check whether you can use a tariff with a variable cost per kWh depending on the time of the day (tiered electricity pricing).
+If so, you can open the Advanced mode to type in two different electricity prices.
 You can assign a different percentage of total charging time to each of them.
 You can also use these fields if, for example, you charge your car for free at your workplace.
 Then, simply set the tier 2 electricity price to $0 /kWh.

-Our calculator will automatically display the total monthly cost of using a plug-in hybrid.
-You can also open the advanced mode to see the cost split into the gasoline and electricity parts.
+The PHEV calculator will automatically display the total monthly cost of using a plug-in hybrid.
+You can also open the Advanced mode to see the cost split into the gasoline and electricity parts.

 Comparison with a regular car

-Upon entering the MPG of the traditional car, our calculator will automatically determine the fuel costs basing on your driving habits and monthly mileage.
+Upon entering the MPG of the traditional car, our plug-in hybrid economy calculator will automatically determine the fuel costs based on your driving habits and monthly mileage.
 It will also display how much money you will save each month if you settle for a PHEV instead.